react-simple/react-simple-state/README.md

 - **ROOT_CONTEXT_ID**: The default *contextId* for the **root-context** in STATE_CONTEXT_ROOT which is used when no &lt;StackContext&gt; component is found in the DOM.
 "ROOT_CONTEXT" by default and cannot be changed.

+### REACT_SIMPLE_STATE.DI

+Dependency injection references which will be called by the appropriate methods.

+For example the **getGlobalState()** function will call the **REACT_SIMPLE_STATE.DI.globalState.getGlobalState()** function, so it can be easily replaced with a custom implementation.
+The custom callback will be called with all parameters and the default implementation - **getGlobalState_default()** -, which makes wrapping the default behavior easier.

 # Content

 ## Types